Jan Jambon: Controversies

 After the 22 March 2016 attacks, Jambon, as Minister of the Interior, claimed in an interview with De Standaard that "a significant part of the Muslim community danced in response to the attacks."
 For this, he could not provide concrete indications of partying Muslims, but referred to information from the National Security Council showing that the incidents that occurred were marginal and did not involve a significant part of the Muslim community.

 Case-Chovanec

 In August 2020, Jambon came under scrutiny for allegedly failing to act as interior minister in 2018 following an incident in Charleroi airport.
-In that incident, a Slovakian man, Jozef Chovanec, was killed in a police cell after an intervention by the aviation police (part of the federal police).
+In that incident, a Slovak man, Jozef Chovanec, was killed in a police cell after an intervention by the aviation police (part of the federal police).
 Two and a half years after the incident, surveillance footage of the police action surfaced, causing a social outcry.
 In a meeting with the Parliamentary Committees on Justice and Home Affairs, Interior Minister Pieter De Crem indicated that Jambon was aware of the incident at the time, which he would have previously denied.
 Jambon claimed after De Crem's revelation that he had no recollection of it and that the file shows that neither he nor his cabinet had found out that the police had acted in a problematic manner.